max-engl/FlutterHitsterClone/README.md

    - Confirm redirect URI in Spotify dashboard is `hipsterclone://callback`
    - Ensure iOS `Info.plist` includes URL scheme `hipsterclone`

-2. **No Audio Playback (Apple Music)**
+2. **No Audio Playback**
-   - Ensure Apple Music subscription is active and user signed in
+   - Ensure a Spotify device is active/logged in (phone, desktop, or speaker)
-   - Try playing a song in the Music app, then return to HIPSTER
+   - Use the device picker in Setup to select or transfer playback
+   - If playback fails, open your Spotify app to initialize a device

 3. **App Crashes on Startup**
    - Run `flutter clean && flutter pub get`